Applied Working Group

 - To advance rapid and long-form ethnographic methods within a participatory community science framework for school improvement, informed by insights from cultural evolution science.

 Schools as Field Sites Part of our Community Science Lab model involves the active development of conceptualizing schools as field sites for community-based cultural evolution.

-Rapid Ethnographic Assessment (REA) is a framework for developing rapid, reliable, and valuable assessments of school or community culture.
+Rapid Assessment is a methodology for conducting rapid, reliable, and valuable assessments of school or community culture.